DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 sudo kubectl delete deployment/fibonacci
 ```

-Lets make a new directory where we will house the consul and flat file related content:
+Lets make a new directory where we will house the configuration related content:

 ```bash
 mkdir configuration